 Fear and Desire (IMDB TV)

 This 1953 flick marked Kubrick’s directorial debut.
 Without the resources of the studio system, he produced it on his own, and served as cinematographer and editor as well.

 It’s a low-budget, black-and-white war drama that’s only a little over an hour long.
 However, there’s a lot packed into this movie, and it signals the promise Kubrick has as a filmmaker.

 Kubrick’s mature commentary on the horrors of war and gripping, momentous plot make Fear and Desire a fascinating first film.
 The score is also unsettling and haunting to add to the dark atmosphere.

 CHECK OUT: Best Quentin Tarantino movies streaming now

-Full Metal Jacket (Showtime)
+Full Metal Jacket (Fubo)

 Vincent D’Onofrio gained 70 pounds to play Private Pyle.
 Lee Ermey’s relentlessly profane drill instructor character was instantly iconic.
 Those two characters alone make Full Metal Jacket amazing.

 But that’s not all that made the auteur’s penultimate movie a classic.
 The thematic substance is an expansion upon what he explored in Fear and Desire, so seeing that can help viewers appreciate Full Metal Jacket more and show how Kubrick grew as a filmmaker over the years.